JosiahBessler/Genesis-Field-Theory/How YOU Can Help.md

 **🔷 Getting Started**
 -------------------------

-- Read the Overview document
+- Read the Overview and/or Working Model document in the repo root:
+  - *Genesis Field Theory Overview.docx*
+  - *Genesis Field Theory - Working Model.docx*
-- Upload the Overview into AI (optional but recommended)
+- Upload one or both into AI (optional but recommended)
 - Identify *unclear* or *incomplete* sections
 - Use AI to refine or analyze them
 - Run optional tests